Become a world class, multi-skilled filmmaker.

-Students are encouraged to attend events and screenings at a range of film festivals throughout the duration of the course.
+Students are encouraged to attend events and screenings at places such as film festivals throughout the duration of the course.
 LFA is involved with a variety of film festivals both within the UK and Europe.
-In addition students are invited to attend workshops held at these festivals and facilitated by the LFA.
-Where possible, students will be issued with delegate passes for relevant festivals, where we actively encourage attendance at screenings or networking events.
-Such festivals may include the Encounters Film Festival or Aesthetica Film Festival (BAFTA qualifying festival).
+In addition, students may be invited to attend workshops held at these festivals and facilitated by the LFA.
+Where possible, students will be issued with a delegate pass for relevant festivals, where we actively encourage attendance at screenings or networking events.
+Such festivals may include the Encounters Film Festival or Aesthetica Film Festival (BAFTA and OSCAR qualifying festivals).

-Together, students form lasting professional and personal relationships.
+Students Film-School Experience Together, students form lasting professional and personal relationships.
 LFA is a filmmaking community that operates like a production company.
-Students from all courses regularly support one another, thus enhancing their film-school experience: for example, the Screenwriting Diploma students submit scripts for production and join the sets of the Filmmaking Diploma students’ films.
+Students from all courses regularly support one another, thus enhancing their film-school experience: for example, the MA Screenwriting students have collaborated on projects and join the sets of the Filmmaking Diploma students’ films.

-All the excitement of seeing your work projected on the big screen is shared by your friends, family, cast and crew, at the LFA annual Graduation Ceremony & Awards which take place at the BFI.
-You are presented with your Filmmaking Diploma from the hands of industry personalities such as: Baroness Kidron, Nicolas Roeg and Roger Greaf.
+All the excitement of seeing your work projected on the big screen is shared by your friends, family, cast and crew, at the LFA annual Graduation Ceremony & Awards which usually takes place at the BFI.
+You are presented with your Filmmaking Diploma from the hands of industry personalities, previous guests have included: Baroness Kidron, Nicolas Roeg and Roger Greaf.

 To learn what some of our graduates are doing now you can read our Graduate Stories.

-The Filmmaking Diploma fees is £23,000 - This is inclusive of film production budgets and there are no hidden additional costs.
+The full Filmmaking Diploma fee is £23,000 - This is inclusive of film production budgets and there are no hidden additional costs.

-There a number of financially assisted places (bursaries) available per Filmmaking Diploma intake.
+There is a number of Team Assistants and scholarships places available per Filmmaking Diploma intake.
 These places are awarded on merit and at LFA's discretion.
 Please visit the fees and funding section of our website to find out about these financially assisted places.
-For further information please contact our Admissions Coordinator on +44 (0) 207 3867711 or email email@example.com
+For further information please contact our Admissions Team on +44 (0) 207 3867711 or email email@example.com

-To book your place on this course please apply via the APPLY NOW & COURSE DATES section.
-As soon as we've received your application we’ll send you a confirmation email containing information on the next steps.
+To book your place on this course please apply via the APPLY + COURSE DATES & FEES section.
+As soon as we've received your application, we’ll send you a confirmation email containing information on the next steps.
 Please check your ‘Junk Mail’ folder if you appear to have not received this email.

-- Some practical experience in film production is desirable, except in cases where student can demonstrate transferable skills in other relevant areas
+- Some practical experience in film production is desirable, except in cases where students can demonstrate transferable skills in other relevant areas.

 What kind of students are we looking for?

-- One example written piece of work: A critique of a film you have seen or a film script you have written
+- One example of a written piece of work: A critique of a film you have seen or a film script you have written.

-- One example visual piece of work: A presentation of storytelling series of photos or a web link to a film you have made or a project you have done that reflects your interest in filmmaking
+- One example of a visual piece of work: A presentation of storytelling series of photos or a web link to a film you have made or a project you have done that reflects your interest in filmmaking.

-- All items listed above in 'For General Admission' section, and
+- All items listed above in 'For General Admission' section, plus

-- A personal statement about why you should be awarded a bursary or scholarship.
+- A personal statement about why you should be awarded a Team Assistant position or scholarship.